At Gentle Procedures Clinic we use the Pollock Technique™ for circumcision.

 Contact us for more information or to schedule an appointment, and please read on below for detail on our virtually painless circumcision method.

 Is Pollock Technique™ Circumcision Like Plastibell?

 The Pollock Technique™ can be used for babies, boys, and men of all ages, and consists of using a Mogen shield under long-acting local anesthetic.
-This method is quite different from the Plastibell procedure in that it is faster and there is no device left attached to the baby’s penis.

 It is best to have finished feeding your son just before bringing him into the office, so that your baby will not be overly hungry while you are waiting in the office.
 If your baby is hungry when you arrive, you can feed him at any time during your visit.